keanemind/personal-website/content/post/from-hugo-to-hubris-lessons-from-a-jekyll-site.md

 "My god, you're right!
 We never set the site URL in the config file!"

+I went to Kunal's home page, clicked on the Posts link, and watched as the top level domain switched, confirming what I suspected.
+Because we copied the config file from the theme's repository, the site URL was still set to the demo site.
+This meant that every resource and link on the site was routed to the demo site, not Kunal's GitHub Pages URL.
+Since Kunal hadn't changed anything about the website yet, the look of the two sites was indistinguishable.
+Still, it's hard to believe that even as I modified the end of the URL to try to find the post directly, I never noticed that the domain was completely different from github.io.

 I shook my head in disbelief, facepalming internally. _He would have been better off just following that YouTube video!_ I fumed at myself.

 Thankfully, editing the config file did the trick and his site was finally fully functional.